Omega Resilience Awards

 Who are the nominators, and how are they chosen?

-Nominators are identified by the ORA-A team with a focus on expanding beyond the usual networks such that we can identify a diverse, eclectic, and high-potential pool of nominees.
+Nominators are drawn from all works of life who can identify and suggest promising candidates.
+The focus is to expand beyond the usual networks to identify a diverse, eclectic, and high-potential pool of nominees.

 Does someone need to be nominated to be able apply?